iBrokeTheCode/django-rest-framework/notes/lesson-27.md

         @method_decorator(cache_page(60 * 15, key_prefix='order_list'))
         @method_decorator(vary_on_headers('Authorization'))
         def list(self, request, *args, **kwargs):
-            # ...
-            return response
+            return super().list(request, *args, **kwargs)
     ```

-7.  **Flushing the Redis Cache:** The Redis cache is flushed to ensure a clean state for testing.
+6.  **Flushing the Redis Cache:** The Redis cache is flushed to ensure a clean state for testing.
 This involves using Docker commands to access the Redis container and execute the `flushdb` command.

     ```bash
     docker ps
-    ```

-    (Find the Redis container ID)
+    # Find the Redis container ID

-    ```bash
     docker exec -it <redis_container_id> bash
     ```